Super Fly (soundtrack): Sales and reception

-In the Virgin Encyclopedia of Popular Music (2002), writer Colin Larkin gave the album a five-star rating.
+Legacy

+The album is ranked number 986 in All-Time Top 1000 Albums (3rd edition, 2000).
 In 2003, VH1 named Super Fly the 63rd greatest album of all time.
 The title track was selected by the Rock and Roll Hall of Fame as one of the "500 Songs that Shaped Rock and Roll".
 In 2003, the album was ranked number 69 on Rolling Stone magazine's list of the 500 greatest albums of all time, 72 in a 2012 revised list, and 76 in a 2020 revised list.
-The album is ranked number 986 in All-Time Top 1000 Albums (3rd edition, 2000).
+In 2011, NME ranked Super Fly as the 13th best film soundtrack of all time.
 In 2019, the album was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
+In June 2026, CBS News included Pusherman in its list of the 250 essential American songs of the past 250 years.

 Super Fly was a formative work in the development of the hip hop and rap genres, and has been cited as an influence and sampled by the likes of Beastie Boys, The Notorious B.I.G., Erykah Badu, Snoop Dogg, Eminem, Chance the Rapper, and Beyoncé.
-The singer Bilal names it among his 25 favorite albums, explaining that, "I just think that's one of the best movie soundtrack albums ever.
-Just the way he described the whole movie, you don't even really have to see the movie, just listen to the soundtrack and you already know the whole movie.
+The singer Bilal names it among his 25 favorite albums, explaining that, "I just think that's one of the best movie soundtrack albums ever...[J]ust listen to the soundtrack and you already know the whole movie.
 It's just killer the way he did that."
 Mychal Smith notes the impact Super Fly had on the genre of blaxploitation soundtracks in particular, noting Mayfield had "inspired imitations [...] such as Bobby Womack’s "Across 110th Street", James Brown’s Black Caesar, and Willie Hutch’s The Mack."